isomerpages/moe-kentridgesec/_school-information/Code of Conduct.md

 **School Rules**

 **1. SCHOOL OPERATING HOURS AND ASSEMBLY**<br>
 •	All students are to report to school by 0740h.
 The Flag-raising ceremony will commence at 0745h daily.
-Students who are not at the venue for flag-raising will be marked as late.<br>
+Students who are not at the venue for flag-raising will **be marked as late**.<br>
-•	All students (Singapore Citizens and Non-Citizens) must be present with their respective class and stand at attention during the ceremony.<br>
+•	All students (Singapore Citizens and Non-Citizens) must be present with their respective class and **stand at attention** during the ceremony.<br>
-•	Students who are Singapore citizens must sing the National Anthem and recite the Pledge.
-Students will recite the Pledge with the right fist placed over the heart.
+•	**Students who are Singapore citizens must sing the National Anthem and recite the Pledge.
+Students will recite the Pledge with the right fist placed over the heart.**

 **2. ATTENDANCE, PUNCTUALITY, TRUANCY &amp; ABSENTEEISM**<br>
-a)	Attendance in school is compulsory.<br>
+a)	Attendance in school is **compulsory**.<br>
 b)	Students must be punctual for all school activities including flag raising ceremony, lessons, Co- Curricular Activities (CCA) and official school functions.<br>
-c)	Students who are absent from any of these activities must produce a medical certificate or relevant official documents to explain their absence within 5 working days, upon coming back to school.
+c)	Students who are absent from any of these activities must produce a medical certificate or relevant official documents to explain their absence within **5 working days**, upon coming back to school.
 Failure to do so would mean that the student will be marked absent from school and face disciplinary action.<br>
 d)	Action will be taken against recalcitrant latecomers.<br>
-e)	Students must seek permission from the teacher if there is a need to leave the class.
+e)	Students must **seek permission** from the teacher if there is a need to leave the class.
 Students will be allowed to leave the class only for urgent and/ or official reasons.<br>
 f)	Students are not allowed to leave the school premises during school hours without permission.<br>
-g)	Students are to remain in school while waiting for their after-school activities to commence (eg: Consultation and Co-Curricular Activities) unless otherwise stated.
+g)	Students are to **remain in school while waiting for their after-school activities to commence** (eg: Consultation and Co-Curricular Activities) unless otherwise stated.

 **3a.
 SCHOOL UNIFORM**<br>
-a)	Students are to wear the prescribed school uniform and modification to the uniform is not allowed.
+a)	Students are to wear the prescribed school uniform and **modification to the uniform is not allowed**.
 (For example, there should be no tapering of pants, shortening of pants and skirt etc.)<br>
 b)	Students are to refer to the next page for the School Uniform and Decorum.<br>
 c)	Students must be in clean and appropriate school attire whenever they are in school, including Saturdays and during the school holidays.<br>
 d)	Students may report to school in the following school attire:<br>